What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?

 In contrast to the marginal model~(\ref{eq:lm}) motivating local centering in causal forests, model-based forests \citep{Seibold_Zeileis_Hothorn_2017} for real-valued outcomes are based on a model which, in addition to $\rx$, also conditions on treatment assignment $W = w$:

 The main difference between causal forests and model-based forests is that the latter aims to estimate both $\mu(\rx)$ and $\tau(\rx)$ simultaneously, whereas the former applies local centering in a two-step approach, that is, treating the prognostic effect $\mu(\rx)$ as a nuisance parameter.
-More specifically, by using the model of Eq.~(\ref{eq:lm3}) instead of Eq.~(\ref{eq:lm2}), $(\mu(\rx), \tau(\rx))^\top$ is \textit{simultaneously} estimated by minimizing the $L_2$ loss
+More specifically, by using model~(\ref{eq:lm3}) instead of model~(\ref{eq:lm2}), $(\mu(\rx), \tau(\rx))^\top$ is \textit{simultaneously} estimated by minimizing the $L_2$ loss

 w.r.t.~$\mu$ and $\tau$, the two unknown quantities in this loss function.